Small-JS/SmallJS/Documentation/Installing.md

 > [code.visualstudio.com/download](https://code.visualstudio.com/download)

 ### SmallJS langage extension for Visual Studio Code
+This VSCode extension provides syntax coloring and step debugging for the Smalltalk language.
-In the folder ./Extension run the script:
+To install it, in the folder ./Extension run the script:
 > `deploy.sh`

 ### GIT